Cairi-S/Welcome-Foolish-Mortals/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-**Welcome Foolish Mortals** is an audiovisual Memory game inspired by the popular Disney theme park attraction, [The Haunted Mansion](https://www.disneyworld.eu/attractions/magic-kingdom/haunted-mansion/).
+**Welcome Foolish Mortals** is an audiovisual memory game inspired by the popular Disney theme park attraction, [The Haunted Mansion](https://www.disneyworld.eu/attractions/magic-kingdom/haunted-mansion/).

-### UX ##
+### UX ###

 #### Player goals ####

-The main target audience for Welcome Foolish Mortals is fans of memory games and fans of Disney Theme Parks, especially for The Haunted Mansion.
-Although the game can be enjoyed by everyone younger audiences may find it a little spooky, so it is recommended for ages 8+.
+The main target audience for Welcome Foolish Mortals is fans of memory games and fans of Disney theme parks, especially for The Haunted Mansion.
+Although the game can be enjoyed by everyone, younger audiences may find it a little spooky, so it is recommended for ages 8+.

 Players goals are to:
 - Have a game that is fun and exciting to play.